James Clark McReynolds: Personality and conflicts

 When Benjamin Cardozo's appointment was being pressed on President Herbert C. Hoover, McReynolds joined Justices Pierce Butler and Willis Van Devanter in urging the White House not to "afflict the Court with another Jew".
 When news of Cardozo's appointment was announced, McReynolds is claimed to have said "Huh, it seems that the only way you can get on the Supreme Court these days is to be either the son of a criminal or a Jew, or both."
 During Cardozo's swearing-in ceremony, McReynolds pointedly read a newspaper.
 He often held a brief or record in front of his face when Cardozo delivered an opinion from the bench.
 Likewise, he refused to sign opinions authored by Brandeis.

 According to John Frush Knox, McReynolds's law clerk for the 1936–37 term (following the seven-year clerkship of Maurice Mahoney), and one author of a memoir of McReynolds's service, McReynolds never spoke to Cardozo at all, and several sources report that he did not attend Cardozo's memorial ceremonies held at the Supreme Court.
-(On the other hand, the report that he did not attend Felix Frankfurter's swearing-in—with regard to which he is reported to have exclaimed, "My God, another Jew on the Court!"—was refuted by Supreme Court historian Franz Jantzen, as cited by T.C.
-Peppers in the Richmond Public Interest Law Review.)
+(On the other hand, the report that he did not attend Felix Frankfurter's swearing-in—with regard to which he is reported to have exclaimed, "My God, another Jew on the Court!"—was refuted by Supreme Court historian Franz Jantzen, as cited by T. C. Peppers in the Richmond Public Interest Law Review.)

 In 1922, Taft proposed that members of the Court accompany him to Philadelphia on a ceremonial occasion, but McReynolds refused, writing: "As you know, I am not always to be found when there is a Hebrew abroad.
 Therefore, my 'inability' to attend must not surprise you."
 However, the oft-repeated story that McReynolds refused to sit for the 1924 Court photograph because of his hostility to Brandeis is untrue.
 McReynolds objected to taking a new photograph when there had been no change in the membership of the court since the 1923 photograph.
-Alpheus T. Mason misinterpreted this as hostility to Brandeis, but McReynolds sat for numerous photographs for which Brandeis (and later Felix Frankfurter) were present.
+Alpheus T. Mason misinterpreted this as hostility to Brandeis, but McReynolds sat for numerous photographs for which Brandeis (and later Felix Frankfurter) was present.

-Once, when colleague Harlan Fiske Stone remarked to him of an attorney's brief: "That was the dullest argument I ever heard in my life," McReynolds replied: "The only duller thing I can think of is to hear you read one of your opinions."
+Once, when colleague Harlan Fiske Stone remarked to him of an attorney's brief: "That was the dullest argument I ever heard in my life", McReynolds replied: "The only duller thing I can think of is to hear you read one of your opinions."

 McReynolds's rudeness was not confined to colleagues on the Court, or Jews.
 When Charles Hamilton Houston, one of the foremost African American lawyers of his day, appeared before the Court to argue in favor of desegregating the University of Missouri Law School in Gaines v.
-Canada, McReynolds turned his chair backward so he could not see Hamilton.
-McReynolds's long-suffering African-American domestic servants—subject to his racism—gave him the nickname "Pussywillow."
+Canada (1938), McReynolds turned his chair backward so he could not see Hamilton.
+McReynolds's long-suffering African-American domestic servants—subject to his racism—gave him the nickname "Pussywillow".

-Once, when called before the chairman of the Golf Committee at the Chevy Chase club to answer complaints filed against him, McReynolds said: